nens/threedi-docs/source/h_breach_flow.rst

 Exchange formulation
 ++++++++++++++++++++++++

-The flow between 1D and 2D at the breach is computed based on a simplified momentum balance.
-A balance is made between the friction and the forcing.
-Note, that the volume in the breach is neglected.

-More details on how to use obstacles, levees and breaches can be found in :ref:`flood_model`.
+The flow through a breach is calculated with the broad crested weir equation.
+This equation takes into account the length and the friction over the weir.